psemdel/py-trading-bot/README.md

 # Deployment
 Deployment of the bot on external machine has not been achieved yet for several reasons:

 - If you use Interactive brokers, your trader workstation (TWS) or IB Gateway needs to be open on a machine which can communicate with the bot.
 As the login requires MFA, you need to be able to display the desktop of this machine.
-TWS requires a minimum of 4Gb ram, which exclude use of Raspberry pi.
-It is a challenge also for the security.
-Update 20/01/2023: Re-evaluating this paragraph for IB Gateway.
+You can consider setting up on a powerful Raspberry with IB Gateway.
+However, it stays challenging as the docker image of the bot is very heavy.
 - Talib library, which is coded in C, need to be installed.
 In proved to be challenging on PaaS, like heroku for instance.
 - Vertorbt is very heavy (docker image > 4 Gb).
 It excludes a deployment on Amazon lambda for instance.

 # Disclaimer
 Do not risk money which you are afraid to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS, EVEN IF CAUSED BY A BUG OF THE SOFTWARE.